Place-Based Learning

 Lake Placid and the Adirondack Mountains

 Northwood School’s surroundings provide an exceptional setting for academic enrichment through place-based learning.
-Located in the six million acre Adirondack Park, the largest publicly protected area in the contiguous United States, Northwood School is nestled in the Olympic Village of Lake Placid, host of the 1932 and 1980 Winter Olympic Games.
+Located in the six million acre Adirondack Park, the largest publicly protected area in the contiguous United States, Northwood School is nestled in the Olympic Village of Lake Placid, host of the 1932 and 1980 games.

-All of our students, not just our elite athletes, have the use of the village's world-class Olympic facilities such as Whiteface Mountain, the Olympic hockey rinks including the storied 1980 rink, the Olympic Training Center (OTC), and the Intervale Ski Jumps to train, compete, play and study.
+All of our students, not just our elite athletes, have the use of the village’s world-class Olympic facilities such as Whiteface Mountain, the Olympic hockey rinks including the storied 1980 rink, the Olympic Training Center (OTC), Mt.
+Van Hoevenberg Nordic Center, and the Intervale Ski Jumps to train, compete, play and study.

 Our student-citizens also participate in the local community’s arts, cultural, and social scenes.
 While many boarding school students are encapsulated on their schools’ campuses, Northwood students become engaged members of the local area, and we consider Lake Placid and the Adirondack Mountains as part of our campus.

 Place-based learning opportunities are found in all of our academic disciplines.
-Students enter poetry contests and participate in local writing retreats in our English classes.
+For example, students enter poetry contests and participate in local writing retreats in our English classes.
 In geology classes, students take scenic flights over the Adirondacks, and they visit local farms in Environmental Science.

-Here are some of the ways our faculty seamlessly weave place-based learning into the curriculum:
+Here are some of the ways our faculty weave place-based learning into the curriculum:

 The Innovation Hub

 With the addition of Northwood School’s Innovation Hub, our students are now more poised than ever to experience place-based learning.
 The Hub’s central location in downtown Lake Placid fosters natural and authentic connections between students and their community.
-The year-round events and activities that take place in Lake Placid offer a vast array of possibilities for student involvement and leadership, and the Hub’s maker-space resources provide students the tools they need to develop creative solutions and to experiences they need to find success in any leadership opportunity.
+The year-round events and activities that take place in Lake Placid offer a vast array of possibilities for student involvement and leadership, and the Hub’s “maker-space” resources provide students the tools they need to develop creative the solutions needed for success in any leadership opportunity.

 Benefits of Place-Based Learning